 10. Keep Writing – Brainstorm ideas on a sheet of paper.
 Jot down drafts and highlight the parts that you can use.
 No matter how meager the writing it can keep pushing you toward your goal.

-Writer’s fatigue is a serious matter that can greatly affect your health.
-Be sure to keep track of physical/mental breakdown warning signals.
+Writer’s fatigue is a serious matter that can greatly affect your health, therefore, be sure to keep track of physical/mental breakdown warning signals.
 If the exhaustion of writing pushes you close to your limit then take time away from writing to refocus on yourself.
 Listen to what your body is saying before heading back to that computer or paper.
 Jumping too soon back into writing can lead to negative health consequences that should be avoided.